LukasPurbaW/LukasPurbaW/README.md

 <img src="https://user-images.githubusercontent.com/72651891/162167242-42c0845c-93f0-4f7e-a649-52b78b59a1da.gif" alt="animated" />
 </p>

-I'm Lukas from Indonesia, and I'm a machine learning developer and also a data analyst.
+I'm Lukas from Indonesia, a machine learning developer and also a data analyst.
 I really like working with python to simply do an automation or create a machine learning software.
 You can check out my linked-in at https://www.linkedin.com/in/lukas-purba-w/ and my medium at https://medium.com/@lukaspurbaw

 ☕ Buy me a coffee  [ko-fi.com/lukaspurbaw](ko-fi.com/lukaspurbaw)
 🍣 Trakteer.id [trakteer.id/lukaspurbaw](https://trakteer.id/lukaspurbaw)